superfluid-finance/protocol-monorepo/packages/hot-fuzz/README.md

 $ npx hot-fuzz contracts/YourAppHotFuzz.yaml
 ```

-What's happening now is that, your list of actions in addition to a preset of actions defined in `HotFuzzBase` are
+Once it is running, what is going on is that your list of actions in addition to a preset of actions defined in
-randomized as as many sequences of instructions as you configured for, are being executed.
+`HotFuzzBase` are randomized as as many sequences of instructions as you configured for, are being executed.

 While executing these sequences of instructions, all echidna invariances are checked each time a transaction is made.
 Any violation of these invariances are considered a bug somewhere in the app.